Q. Where can I find a copy of my title/s?

 Another alternative is Archives NZ.
 The staff are normally very helpful and they have all original titles bound in large books.
 You just need the correct family name or initials and area and they are able to track the family's title, research wills, and even letters etc.

 Some very old farms predate the whole title process as we now know it.
 Other families purchased and farmed for years before a title was issued.
-In these cases we will readily accept other forms of verification, i.e. letters, diaries etc.
+In these cases the Committee will at their discretion consider other forms of verification which show the date on it.

 Q. What kind of photographs do I enclose, and how many?